CuriousLearner/django-phone-verify/docs/usage.rst

 Otherwise, serializer classes for ``verify`` and ``register`` views will not be available.

-3. Last OTP generated for a number can also be found at `/admin/phone_verify/smsverification/`.
+3. Latest passcode generated for a number can also be found at `/admin/phone_verify/smsverification/`.